When Your Work Affects Your Mind: The Psychology of Career Wellbeing

 What an Integrated Approach Looks Like

-At Connect Therapy and Career, I take an integrated therapy and career counselling approach because human beings are not compartmentalized.
+At Connect Therapy and Career, I take an integrated therapy and career counselling approach because human beings aren't compartmentalized.

 Therapy creates space for reflection, processing stress, exploring identity, untangling self-doubt.
 Career counselling translates those insights into action, clarifying direction, mapping strengths, designing next steps.